tidev/appcd-plugin-webpack/migration.md

 }
 ```

+> 💡 **TIP**
+>
-> 💡 **TIP:** The Webpack service will automatically watch local plugins for changes and restarts the Webpack build task to properly load updated config values.
+> The Webpack service will automatically watch plugins for changes and restarts the Webpack build task to properly load updated config values.

 ### Examples